harippriyas/Articles/README.md

 # Articles
-Collection of my articles and whitepapers
+Collection of my articles, whitepapers and presentations.

-Note: These were written by me for Micro Focus, as a contribution to Solution marketing or Tech Journals.
-They are available on Micro Focus site as well for public consumption but may be subject to Micro Focus copyright policies.
+Note: These were created by me at Micro Focus for Solution marketing, Tech Journals or as part of various company wide sessions at the India Development Center (IDC, Bangalore).
+Many are available on Micro Focus site as well for public consumption but may be subject to Micro Focus copyright policies.